versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Worker.md

 <section markdown="1">

-A worker represents a mediasoup subprocess that runs in a single CPU core and handles [Router](#Router) instances.
+A worker represents a mediasoup C++ subprocess that runs in a single CPU core and handles [Router](#Router) instances.

 </section>